koeqaife/hyprland-material-you/README.md

 > [!NOTE]
 > If you want to talk or to check devlogs go to our Discord server
 > <https://discord.gg/nCK3sh8mNU>

+## Packages info

+- `hypryou` - The main package, should be installed before anything else
+- `hypryou-utils` - Replacement of `hypryou-qtutils`, uses gtk4 for hyprland dialogs instead of qt
+- `hypryou-greeter` - Configs for greetd, so it's replacement of SDDM or anything like that.
+With Material You theme.

 ## How to install (Arch)